SaraCooperAmun/Turtlebot_Rescue_Mission/README.md

 $ roslaunch turtlebot_samples exploration_gazebo.launch

 On rviz, select with “Point” a polygon and a goal location within the polygon.
-A quicker way  is to directly set the goal locations using 2D Nav goal
+A quicker way  is to directly set the goal locations using 2D Nav goal.

+See video of how it works here: https://streamable.com/mqdmx

 ##### Autonomous mapping with PID controller

 Follow steps indicated in  https://github.com/bnurbekov/Turtlebot_Navigation by changing the world of the launch file.
 In the event that the robot does not cover the whole mapped area (as is common), teleop the robot.
+See video of how it works here: https://streamable.com/t068h

 #####  Autonomous navigation in pre-built map and object detection